ppreetii/employee_recognition_system-microservices/common/README.md

 This is npm package module.
 It is used by services - auth, employee, project.

 The .env information has JWT_KEY.
-This key is the one used by auth service to set seesion. so make sure you use JWT_KEY used here, to be same across all other service
+This key is the one used by auth service to set session. so make sure you use JWT_KEY used here, to be same across all other service

 ## Steps to publish npm package publicly:
 - Login to npm